Introduction

 § identify the linguistic devices that enable a specific narrative.

 Key methodological/theoretical questions ─ What assumptions underpin the knowledge I will produce?
-Do I want to examine:
+Do I want to examine: § facts about human beings or the world;

 § a relationship between a set of defined variables or measures with specific predictive value;